-QEST WAS THE BRAINCHILD OF THE ROYAL WARRANT HOLDERS ASSOCIATIONS’ SECRETARY, HUGH FAULKNER AND STRONGLY SUPPORTED BY THE PRESIDENT, BARRY AUSTIN REED AS TRADITIONAL CRAFTS WERE DECLINING
+QEST WAS THE BRAINCHILD OF THE ROYAL WARRANT HOLDERS ASSOCIATIONS’ THEN SECRETARY, HUGH FAULKNER, SUPPORTED BY PRESIDENT, BARRY AUSTIN REED.

-at the expense of new industries.
-British crafts needed support at an individual level to retain creative and talented craftspeople vitally needed by Royal Warrant holding companies.
+They felt that British craft needed support at an individual level to retain creative and talented craftspeople vitally needed by Royal Warrant- holding companies.

-Of the 407 scholars and apprentices we have funded over the years, approximately 93% are still practicing their craft professionally and, many are acknowledged as exceptional leaders in their field.
+Of the 500 or so scholars and apprentices we have funded since 1990, over 90% are still practicing their craft professionally and many are acknowledged as leaders in their field.
 They are in demand from all corners of the globe as well as earning commissions across the United Kingdom.
 These ambassadors of craft include Rod Kelly (silver and goldsmith); Shem Mackey (luthier); Gary Drostle (mosaic artist); Andrian Melka (sculptor) and Charlotte de Syllas (jeweller).

 The vision of the founding Trustees and Royal Warrant holders has enabled QEST to continue to encourage and develop outstanding individuals who demonstrate extraordinary talent in British traditional and contemporary crafts to excel in their chosen trades and make a vital contribution to the British craft industry.